Skip to contents

 integer \(\geq 1\).
 Specifies for all kanji the deepest level included for component matching.
 If 1, only the kanji itself is used.

-the same as for the function kanjidist.
+the same as for the function kanjidist, with the sole difference that minor_warnings defaults to FALSE here.

 Value